South Carolina Spinal Cord Injury Lawyers

 Many spinal injuries will be examined in the emergency room by a doctor’s examination, testing function and movement, and asking questions about the accident.
 More diagnostic testing may be needed if a person complains of neck pain, isn’t fully conscious, or has signs of weakness.
 The doctors may test the spinal cord through the use of x-rays, CT scans, or a MRI.
 Once the swelling resides a few days after the injury, the doctor may conduct additional exams to determine the level and completeness of your injury.

 How Much is a South Carolina Spinal Injury Worth?

 The amount you may receive for a spinal cord injury will depend on many factors.
 The severity of your injury and the required treatment will largely impact any potential settlement.
-If you suffer from a serious spinal injury and face a lifetime of disabilities, having an experienced spinal cord injury attorney will greatly enhance your ability for a fair settlement.
+If you suffer from a serious spinal injury and face a lifetime of disabilities, having experienced South Carolina spinal cord injury attorneys will greatly enhance your ability for a fair settlement.

-Call Our South Carolina Spinal Cord Injury Lawyers Today
+Call A South Carolina Spinal Cord Injury Lawyer Today

 Our South Carolina Spinal Cord Injury Lawyers at the Strom Law Firm are familiar with litigating South Carolina personal injury cases.
-They can often help victims recover substantially more compensation than they would be able to retain on their own, so it is highly advisable for anyone injured in an accident to discuss their options with one of our Spinal Cord Injury Lawyers.
+An injury lawyer can often help victims recover substantially more compensation than they would be able to retain on their own, so it is highly advisable for anyone injured in an accident to discuss their options with one of our Spinal Cord Injury Lawyers.